Barre Phillips

-Barre Phillips (born October 27, 1934, in San Francisco, California, United States) is an American jazz bassist.
+Barre Phillips (October 27, 1934 – December 28, 2024) was an American jazz bassist.
 A professional musician since 1960, he moved to New York City in 1962, then to Europe in 1967.
-Since 1972, he has been based in southern France where, in 2014, he founded the European Improvisation Center.
+From 1972 he was based in southern France, where in 2014 he founded the European Improvisation Center.

+Life and career

+Phillips was born in San Francisco, California on October 27, 1934.
 He studied briefly in 1959 with S. Charles Siani, Assistant Principal Bassist with the San Francisco Symphony.
-During the 1960s, he recorded with (among others) Eric Dolphy, Jimmy Giuffre, Archie Shepp, Peter Nero, Attila Zoller, Lee Konitz and Marion Brown.
+During the 1960s, he recorded with (among others) Eric Dolphy, Jimmy Giuffre, Archie Shepp, Peter Nero, Attila Zoller, Lee Konitz, Marion Brown, Gong, Nino Ferrer, and Colette Magny.

 Phillips' 1968 recording of solo bass improvisations, issued as Journal Violone in the US, Unaccompanied Barre in England, and Basse Barre in France on Futura Records, is generally credited as the first solo bass record.
 A 1971 record with Dave Holland, Music from Two Basses, was probably the first record of improvised double bass duets.

-In the 1970s, he was a member of the well-regarded and influential group The Trio, with saxophonist John Surman and drummer Stu Martin.
+In the 1970s, he was a member of the well-regarded and influential group "The Trio", with saxophonist John Surman and drummer Stu Martin.
 In the 1980s and 1990s, he played regularly with the London Jazz Composers Orchestra, led by fellow bassist Barry Guy.
-He worked on soundtracks of the motion pictures Merry-Go-Round (1981), Naked Lunch (1991, together with Ornette Coleman) and Alles was baumelt, bringt Glück!
-(2013).

-He has also worked with (among many others) bassists Peter Kowald and Joëlle Léandre, guitarist Derek Bailey, clarinetists Theo Jörgensmann, Vinny Golia, and Aurélien Besnard, saxophonists Peter Brötzmann, Evan Parker and Joe Maneri, and pianist Paul Bley.
+He had also worked with bassists Peter Kowald, William Parker, and Joëlle Léandre; guitarist Derek Bailey, Terje Rypdal, and Keiji Haino; clarinetists Theo Jörgensmann, Vinny Golia, and Aurélien Besnard; saxophonists Peter Brötzmann, Lol Coxhill, Evan Parker, John Butcher, Manu Dibango, and Joe Maneri; pianists Bob James, Paul Bley, Joachim Kühn, Mal Waldron, and Jacques Demierre; violinists Malcom Goldstein and Takehisa Kosugi; drummers Tony Buck and Limpe Fuchs; trumpetist Manfred Schoof; singer and guitarist Robin Williamson; singers Jeanne Lee, Jay Clayton, and Bobby McFerrin; trombonist Albert Mangelsdorff; and oud player Munir Bachir.

+He was also responsible for the soundtracks of several films, including Robert Kramer's Route One/Usa (with Michel Petrucciani, Pierre Favre, and John Surman), Jacques Rivette's Merry-Go Round (with John Surman), and David Cronenberg's Naked Lunch (with Ornette Coleman).

-Barre is the father of the rock guitarist, Jay Crawford from the band Bomb; of the bassist Dave Phillips; and of singer Claudia Phillips, who was a one-hit wonder in France in 1987 with "Quel souci La Boétie".
+Barre is the father of the rock guitarist Jay Crawford from the band Bomb; of the bassist Dave Phillips; and of singer Claudia Phillips, who was a one-hit wonder in France in 1987 with "Quel souci La Boétie".

+Phillips died on December 28, 2024, at the age of 90.